No to Age Banding

 This website was set up by writers and other professionals who believe that the proposal to put an age-banding figure on books for children is ill-conceived and damaging to the interests of young readers.

-Our statement (below) has been signed by more than 4,100 people, including almost 800 authors and illustrators.
+Our statement (below) has been signed by 4,781 people, including 835 authors and illustrators.

-More than 4,100 people have now signed up to the following statement.
-They include almost 800 authors.
+4,756 people have now signed up to the following statement.
+They include 832 authors and illustrators.
 The entire list can be seen by going to Supporters.

 We are writers, illustrators, librarians, teachers, booksellers, publishers, educationalists, psychologists, parents and grandparents.
 Some of the writers and illustrators have a measure of control over what appears on the covers of their books; others have less.